sebastianjnuwu/ssh-action-deploy/README.md

   - Easy and fast

 # mode of use

+## Warning

+ Read this before running <strong>ssh-action-deploy<strong>

+ • During deploy the folder you put in is cleaned.

+ • We use the default ssh port (22) to execute the deploy

+ • If you want to use several commands, separate them with `&` or `;`.

+## example

   It is very simple to use, see the example:
 ```yml
 # Please read the next section below before using for your own safety "variables".